Research + Insights

 - Signal Brand Promise: Customers perceived that the merchant cared about security (a 12% positive perception hike), a core tenant of our brand promise, when they heard the Visa sound cue at the point of sale.

 - Boost Brand Recall: More customers recalled the Visa logo when they experienced Visa’s sensory cues compared to those who didn’t experience them.

 There is tremendous equity in the Visa brand.
-In fact, Visa was just named the 5th most valuable brand in the world by BrandZ.
 Continuing to innovate and ensure we deliver on our brand promise in an increasingly digital and cardless world is a new opportunity we are excitedly taking on.